endymion1818/deliciousreverie/src/pages/post/delaying-click-event-vanilla-javascript.md

-+++
+---
-date = "2016-03-22T15:21:21+01:00"
+categories:
-draft = false
+- development
-title = "Delaying click event in vanilla JavaScript" description = "I was inspired by Rachel Nabors' site to add a short delay to users' clicking on a link on my website, so that I could add a brief animation that would run before the redirection took place.
-Here's how I did it" categories = [
+date: "2016-03-22T15:21:21+01:00"
-  "development"
+description: I was inspired by Rachel Nabors' site to add a short delay to users' clicking on a link on my website, so that I could add a brief animation that would run before the redirection took place.
+Here's how I did it
-]
+draft: false
-tags = [
+tags:
-    "javascript",
+- javascript
-]
+title: Delaying click event in vanilla JavaScript
-+++
+---

 **I was inspired by Rachel Nabors' site to add a short delay to users' clicking on a link on my website, so that I could add a brief animation that would run before the redirection took place.
 Here's how I did it.**